 (b) organizing or arranging for the performance of the work;

-“prescribed” means prescribed by regulations;
+prescribed means prescribed by regulations;

-“strata-titled dwelling” means a building or part of a building, occupied or intended for occupation solely or mainly as a place of residence, that is erected on a lot in respect of which a plan is registered under the Strata Titles Act 1985;
+strata-titled dwelling means a building or part of a building, occupied or intended for occupation solely or mainly as a place of residence, that is erected on a lot in respect of which a plan is registered under the Strata Titles Act 1985;

-“working days” means Monday to Friday but excluding in respect of home building work to be carried out in any area a day that is a public holiday in that area or throughout the State.
+working days means Monday to Friday but excluding in respect of home building work to be carried out in any area a day that is a public holiday in that area or throughout the State.

 (2) It is immaterial, for the purposes of the definition of “home building work contract”, that a contract between a builder and an owner for the performance of home building work also includes work that is not home building work.